Kimserey/Arche/post.md

 # Architecture for web app built in F# and WebSharper

 __F# + WebSharper is an awesome combination to build web application__.
-The only problem is that if you want to build a webapp larger than a todo list, it's hard to find examples to use as reference.
-It is even harder to find tutorials which touch on overall design and answer questions like:
+The only problem is that if you want to build a webapp larger than a to-do list, it's hard to find examples to use as references.
+It is even harder to find tutorials that touches on overall design and answer questions like:
 - _How should I start?_
 - _Where should I put the code?_
 - _How should I separate the code, put it in different files, with different namespaces or modules?_